Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Introduction

-These features make DI$\!$PE a suitable environment for exploring the details of the \Pom omeron exchange and the non-perturbative aspect of QCD.
-However, theoretical non-perturbative approaches \cite{HarlandLang20140626, Lebiedowicz2016} remain challenging due to the theoretical complexity of the process, which involves significant interference between resonant and continuum production, as well as re-scattering effects via additional interaction between the protons.
-The charged hadron pairs produced in DI$\!$PE are constrained to quantum numbers $I^GJ^{PC} = 0^+(\text{even})^{++}$.
-This constraint acts as a ``quantum number filter'' making DI$\!$PE a powerful tool for meson spectroscopy, particularly for identifying gluon-rich states.
-In addition, such measurements provide valuable insight into the \Pom omeron itself~\cite{EWERZ2016382}, and absorption effects~\cite{Khoze_2018,PhysRevD.92.054001} especially thanks to measurement of forward-scattered protons.
-Furthermore, the DI$\!$PE provides a gluon-rich environment suitable to study production of glueballs~\cite{Ochs_2013}, bound states of gluons.
+These characteristics make CEP a suitable process for investigating the nature of the \Pom omeron exchange and the non-perturbative regime of QCD.
+Theoretical non-perturbative approaches in this domain remain challenging~\cite{HarlandLang20140626, Lebiedowicz2016}, as the dynamics involve interference between resonant and continuum contributions and potential re-scattering effects between the outgoing protons.
+In DPE, the production of charged hadron pairs often enhances states with quantum numbers $I^GJ^{PC} = 0^+(\mathrm{even})^{++}$, which makes this process particularly sensitive to scalar and tensor mesons.
+However, this is not an absolute constraint: other states, such as the $f_{1}(1285)$ ($1^{++}$)~\cite{BARBERIS1997225} and the $\eta$ ($0^{-+}$)~\cite{1998398}, have also been observed in DPE.
+This reflects the more complex nature of the \Pom omeron exchange and the fact that exclusive production does not occur strictly at $\pT=0$, allowing additional quantum numbers to contribute.
+Consequently, DPE acts as a selective but not exclusive ``quantum number filter," enhancing certain states while still permitting others, which in turn makes it a valuable tool for meson spectroscopy and for probing gluon-rich channels.
+DPE also offers a gluon-rich environment for exploring glueball production~\cite{Ochs_2013}.
 Experimental confirmation of glueball existence would be yet another strong support for the validity of QCD.
-However, the exact nature of the \Pom omeron still remains elusive and the existence of a glueball has not been unambiguously confirmed yet.
+However, the exact nature of the \Pom omeron still remains elusive~\cite{EWERZ201431} and the existence of a glueball has not been unambiguously confirmed yet.

-Figure~\ref{fig:Faynman} shows diagrams of production $h^+h^-$ pairs, where $h^+h^-$ are $\pi^+\pi^-$, $K^+K^-$, and $p\bar{p}$, in the DI$\!$PE process, in the non-perturbative QCD regime: central exclusive resonant production (left) and continuum (non-resonant) production (middle).
-Representation of continuum production within perturbative QCD is shown in the two-gluon approximation model (right).
-There are three possible mechanism of CEP: double photon exchange, photoproduction, and DI$\!$PE.
-The last one is expected to be dominant CEP mechanism~\cite{Ganguli1980, Forshaw1997} at RHIC energies.

-By definition, CEP is a process where colliding protons stay intact after the collision.
-The outgoing intact protons are studied using detectors placed in special vessels called Roman Pots (RP)~\cite{Bltmann2004}.
-The produced hadrons, which are well separated from the forward-scattered protons by rapidity gaps, characteristic of DI$\!$PE, are produced in the center of rapidity.
-They are measured in the Time Projection Chamber (TPC)~\cite{Anderson2003} and in the Time of Flight (TOF) systems~\cite{Llope:2009zz}.
-The rapidity gaps $2.1 < | \eta | < 5.0$ are ensured by vetoes within the Beam-Beam Counters (BBC)~\cite{Whitten2008} acceptance.
-By definition, ``exclusive'' means that all particles in the final state are measured.
-This gives us full control of the interaction’s kinematics and verification of its exclusivity.